 - Keep vents and chimneys unblocked during remodeling.
 Check that they aren't covered by tarps or debris.

-- Make repairs before returning to the site of an incident.
-If carbon monoxide poisoning has occurred in your home, it's critical to find and repair the source of the carbon monoxide before you stay there again.
-Your local fire department or utility company may be able to help.
+- Do repairs before returning to where the poisoning occurred.
+If carbon monoxide poisoning has occurred in the home, find and repair the source of the carbon monoxide before staying there again.
+Have a qualified service person check and repair any appliances that might have caused the leak.

-Get into fresh air immediately and call 911 or emergency medical help if you or someone you're with develops signs or symptoms of carbon monoxide poisoning.
+Get into fresh air right away.
+Call 911 or emergency medical help if you or someone with you has symptoms of carbon monoxide poisoning.
 These include headache, dizziness, nausea, shortness of breath, weakness and confusion.

 - Breathing pure oxygen.
-In the emergency room, you may breathe pure oxygen through a mask placed over your nose and mouth.
-This helps oxygen reach your organs and tissues.
-If you can't breathe on your own, a machine (ventilator) may do the breathing for you.
+In the emergency room, standard treatment involves breathing pure oxygen through a mask placed over the nose and mouth.
+This helps oxygen reach organs and tissues.
+People who can't breathe on their own might be put on a machine that breathes for them, called a ventilator.

-Spending time in a pressurized oxygen chamber.
-In many cases, hyperbaric oxygen therapy is recommended.
-This therapy involves breathing pure oxygen in a chamber in which the air pressure is about two to three times higher than normal.
-This speeds the replacement of carbon monoxide with oxygen in your blood.
+Getting treatment in an oxygen chamber.
+This is called hyperbaric oxygen therapy.
+It involves breathing pure oxygen in a chamber for a set amount of time.
+The air pressure in the chamber is 2 to 3 times higher than usual.
+This helps replace carbon monoxide with oxygen in the blood.

-Hyperbaric oxygen therapy may be used in cases of severe carbon monoxide poisoning.
-It helps protect heart and brain tissue, which are particularly vulnerable to injury from carbon monoxide poisoning.
-Hyperbaric oxygen therapy may also be recommended for pregnant women because unborn babies are more susceptible to damage from carbon monoxide poisoning.
+Hyperbaric oxygen therapy might be used for severe carbon monoxide poisoning.
+It helps protect heart and brain tissue from carbon monoxide damage.
+Hyperbaric oxygen therapy might also be used or pregnant women to protect unborn babies from damage from carbon monoxide poisoning.

 Preparing for an appointment

-If you or someone you're with develops signs or symptoms of carbon monoxide poisoning — headache, dizziness, nausea, shortness of breath, weakness, confusion — get into fresh air immediately and call 911 or emergency medical help.
+If you or someone you're with has symptoms of carbon monoxide poisoning, get into fresh air immediately and call 911 or emergency medical help.
+Symptoms can include headache, dizziness, nausea, shortness of breath, weakness and confusion.

-Hospital staff will need critical information as soon as you arrive.
+The health care team at the hospital will need information as soon as you arrive.
 On the way to the hospital, try to prepare to answer questions about: